joeireland/iot-core-workshop/Workshop2-DeviceOnboarding.md

 ### 8. SSH onto Raspberry PI using Chrome SSH App

-   - Launch the **Google Chrome Secure Shell Extention** in another tab to start a SSH session
+   - Launch the **Google Chrome Secure Shell App** in another tab to start a SSH session
    - Enter a username of **pi**, the IP address displayed on the LCD screen connected to your Raspberry Pi, enter port **80** and press the **[ENTER] Connect** button.